HCL-ISV-Adobe/HCL-ecommerce/README.md

-# HCL eCommerce AEM project
+# HCL 123eCommerce AEM project

 This is a HCL eCommerce AEM project.
 Features of Core components are used extensively in this project